High-Efficiency Resonant Beam Charging and Communication: Discussion

+In this paper, we propose a high-efficiency RB charging and communication scheme, provide an analytical model, and evaluate system performance through simulation.
+For practical implementation of the RB-SWIPT scheme in IoT applications, we should discuss the system deployment and applications in IoT.

+1) System deployment: As illustrated in Fig.\ref{sys structure} and Fig.\ref{PG}, the system incorporates several lenses.
+These lenses can be made of N-BK7 glass, known for its high laser damage threshold, and are coated with an anti-reflective layer to reduce beam loss.
+Reflectors M1 and M2 are designed with a cat-eye structure, as detailed in Section II.C.
+This design includes a convex lens and a flat mirror aligned in parallel, with their optical centers overlapping to create a focus-free system.
+Additionally, reflectors utilizing a corner-cube structure, as shown in Fig.~\ref{beamsplitter}.(a), are also suitable for this system to facilitate beam retro-reflection.
+Furthermore, to realize beam separated, optical splitters are introduced in the receiver.
+Normally, beam splitters such as cube beam-splitters can be used to separate the external beam, which

-The structure of the beam splitters are demonstrated in Fig.~\ref{beamsplitter}.
-Cube beam-splitter (Fig.~\ref{beamsplitter} a) consists of two classical right angle prisms which can be made by typical glasses such as N-BK7.
+are demonstrated in Fig.~\ref{beamsplitter}(b).
+Cube beam-splitter consists of two classical right angle prisms which can also consist by N-BK7 glasses.
 The hypotenuse surface of one prism has a coating for beam splitting, and the two prisms are cemented together, forming a cubic shape.
-When the incident beam pass through the cube, it will be separate into the reflected beam and the emergent beam, accompanying by the energy assigning under the split ratio $\mu$.
-Plate beam-splitter (Fig.~\ref{beamsplitter} b) makes by a glass plate that has been coated on the first surface of the substrate for beam splitting.
-Plate beam-splitter can be set for 45-degree, when beams incident, part of the beam will transmit through it, and the other part of the beam is reflected by the coating and propagates in the vertical incident direction.
+When beams incident, part of the beam will transmit through it, and the other part of the beam is reflected by the coating and propagates in the vertical incident direction.

-Challenges that the beam splitter may face. i) Generally, the reflection coefficient of the coating in a commercial splitter is an integer with errors, such as 20$\pm$1, 40$\pm$2, etc. According to the simulation calculation, if the reflection coefficient accurate to single digits is required, a high-performance, low-error reflection coating needs to be customized. ii) When the beam passes through the beam splitter, energy loss will occur due to the reflection.
-Therefore, each beam incident surface needs to be coated with an anti-reflection coating. iii) The impact that the beam incident with non-perpendicular (Cube beam-splitters) or 45-degree (Plate beam-splitters) into beam splitters needs to be considered.